Adjunct Assistant Professor and SOCS Diversity Advocate

 Ph.D., 2008, University of Minnesota

 Her work challenges cultural deficit explanations of the racial gap in academic achievement – which posit that under achievement among blacks’ stems from an oppositional identity that encourages poor performance in school.
 Dr Williams’ dissertation, entitled, “Race, Identity and Education: An Ethnographic Study of Critical Student Agency In A Midwestern Elementary School” explores the culture of an elementary/middle school in which there was no racial gap in academic achievement.

 Principles of sociology, inequality, race and ethnic relations; African American social thoughts, experiences of oppression

 SOCS Diversity Advocate

-To be a student of color at a predominately white University presents a unique set of challenges.
-Perhaps the most insidious among these is the denial of one’s existence.
-For too long, the racial hostility recounted by students of color has been trivialized by accusations of ‘oversensitivity’, ‘being PC’ or attempts to ‘suppress freedom of speech’.
-It took the tragic murder of George Floyd for much of white America to wake up to the reality that systemic racism, white privilege and white supremacy are not the paranoid imaginings of people who are ‘making race an issue’ but are instead various components of the very REAL racism that is very endemic to American society.
+For too long, the racial hostility endured by people of color has been trivialized through accusations of ‘oversensitivity’, ‘Being Pc’ or ‘suppressing freedom of speech’.
+It took the tragic murder of George Floyd for much of white America to accept that systemic racism. white privilege and white supremacy are not the paranoid imaginings of people who are ‘making race an issue’, Instead, they are components of the very REAL racism endemic to American society.